What Pet Travel Documents Are Needed to Travel to the UK (England, Wales, Scotland, & Northern Ireland)?

 Foot and Mouth Disease

-Pets being imported from countries affected with foot and mouth disease are encouraged to take additional precautions to prevent bringing foot and mouth disease into the United States.
+Pets being imported from countries affected with foot and mouth disease are encouraged to take additional precautions to prevent bringing foot and mouth disease into the United Kingdom.
 These precautions are:

 - Feet, fur, and bedding should be free of any dirt or mud